jamalhansen/personal-goals/README.md

 - [ ] Start drawing and / or painting again
 - [ ] Post some of my art online again
 - [ ] Review and clean up my old repos
-- [ ] Write code to streamline this process
 - [ ] Write code to automagically make a readable blog post update from this
 - [ ] Look through and clean out my old repos for stuff to clean up
 - [ ] Setup [OBS for Linux](http://m.webupd8.org/2015/06/how-to-stream-to-twitch-from-linux.html?m=1) (having OpenGL version issues)